Preparing to Develop a Google App for PHP Application

 IntelliJ IDEA takes care of creating the specific directory structure and settings.
 IntelliJ IDEA can either generate a Google App Engine for PHP-specific project stub or you can enable support of Google App Engine for PHP in an existing project.

-- Creating a Google App Engine for PHP Application Project Stub
+- Creating a project stub of a Google App Engine for PHP application

 - Download and install Python, version 2.7.

 - Download and install the Google App Engine for PHP.

 - Install and enable the Google App Engine Support for PHP plugin.
 The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
 The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 - Create an application on the Create application page of the Google App Engine and remember its application ID, you will have to specify it during the creation of a project.